About Nesta

 Are there any unique features of your platform we should know about?

 Ethex brings together on one platform the best positive investment and savings products.
-We list businesses that have a clear social and/or environmental mission at their heart and work in areas like renewable energy, fair trade, social housing, organic farming or microfinance.
+We list businesses that have a clear social and/or environmental mission at their heart and work in areas like renewable energy, affordable finance, social housing, organic farming and more.
+Because investors choose the projects they invest in, they can see clearly the impact their money is making.

 If you could give three tips to someone using crowdfunding for a good cause what would they be?